 Top Bay Area Rapper on the Rise

-In a region of the country that has produced numerous hip hop legends, from E-40 to Too $hort to Mac Dre, just to name a few, arrives a rising Bay Area artist by the name of MOF Jayy.
+In a region of the country that has produced numerous hip hop legends, from E-40, to Too $hort, to Mac Dre, just to name a few, arrives a rising Bay Area artist by the name of MOF Jayy.
 In a world of imitators, trend followers, and people who do not value being original, comes an Antioch artist that easily standouts, and takes pride in it.

-MOF Jayy – Check
+MOF Jayy – Promises

-Get To Know MOF Jayy
+Get To Know and meet MOF Jayy

 Kulture Vulturez: Where are you originally from?